scarf-sh/scarf-js/README.md

 ### What information does Scarf provide?

-- OS and system info of your users
+- Basic system information of your users
 - Company information of your users
 - Dependency tree information of packages that depend on your library

 ### Future work

 Future releases of scarf-js will provide a module of utility functions to collect usage analytics in addition to the current installation analytics.